Threatened and Endangered Species

 Number of Pages: 256

-Conserving the wildlife of Washington is an immense job which the Washington Department of Fish and Wildlife cannot do alone.
-Numerous partners and cooperating agencies, tribes, organizations, zoos, companies, and landowners contributed time, money, and effort into conservation activities and are identified in the species accounts.
-The U.S. Fish and Wildlife Service, U.S. Forest Service, Bureau of Land Management, National Park Service, Washington Department of Natural Resources, Washington State Department of Transportation, Washington State Parks, universities (particularly Washington State University, University of Washington, and The Evergreen State College), tribes, and conservation groups are important partners on many projects.
-The Woodland Park Zoo, Oregon Zoo, Northwest Trek, and Washington State Department of Corrections have become essential partners in several projects involving captive rearing and breeding of listed species.
-We apologize for any partner organizations that were not acknowledged.
-Wildlife conservation also benefits from the many people, too numerous to list, that volunteer their time, lands, and efforts to recover listed species.
+The Washington Department of Fish and Wildlife conducts many conservation activities described in this report.
+However, conserving the wildlife of Washington is an immense job which the Department cannot do alone.
+Numerous partners and cooperating agencies, tribes, organizations, zoos, companies, and landowners contributed time, money and effort into conservation activities and are identified in the species accounts.
+Wildlife conservation also benefits from the many people, too numerous to list, that volunteer their time, lands and efforts to conserve wildlife habitat and recover listed species.

 Washington Department of Fish and Wildlife.
 2013.
 Threatened and Endangered Wildlife in Washington: 2012 Annual Report.
 Listing and Recovery Section, Wildlife Program, Washington Department of Fish and Wildlife, Olympia.
 251 pp.